-Specifically for clinical roles: The appropriate Clinical lead (Consultant, Site managers, Matron etc. dependent upon staff group involved) will agree and authorise which areas someone can be moved from and to.
+Specifically for clinical roles: The appropriate Clinical lead (Consultant, Site managers, Matron, Divisional bleep holder/Manager etc. dependent upon staff group involved) will agree and authorise which areas someone can be moved from and to.

 5.4.6 Shift Duration